Sleep Studies

 Life is better when you regularly get a good night's rest.
 But sleep disorders, like obstructive sleep apnea, keep many people from getting the slumber they need.

-If you have signs and symptoms of sleep apnea, Columbia Memorial Hospital can offer you testing in the comfort of your own home and a customized treatment plan from our sleep doctor.
+If you have signs and symptoms of sleep apnea, Columbia Memorial Hospital can offer you testing in the comfort of your own home and a customized treatment plan from our sleep provider.
 Testing and proper treatment can help you control this condition.

 Are you a candidate for a home sleep apnea test?